 Amazon: "Love the colored air-quality indicator and the auto feature, so it kicks on when something is detected in the air, but is in standby the rest of the time (there are also several continuous settings).
 It's aesthetically pleasing as far as air purifiers go."

-The Blue Pure 211+ is highly rated by Wirecutter, Consumer Reports and others for its solid performance in removing dust, smoke and pollen from room air.
+The Blue Pure 211+ is highly rated for its solid performance in removing dust, smoke and pollen from room air.

 The Blue 211+ pre-filter comes in five different colors, from eye-popping yellow to low-key gray, so you can customize the look for your space.
 The machine also has a filter indicator light to let you know when it's time to replace your main filter.